abruna/abruna.github.com/projects/analytical_techniques/_posts/2013-12-12-electron-microscopy.md

   - "Electrochemistry Communications, 2013, 28, 40-43"
   - "Microscopy and Microanalysis, 2013, 19, 1027-1035."
 ---
-An ex-situ location tracking technique is performed for studying catalyst sintering mechanism in three dimensions, revealing the underlying degradation mechanism of be nanoparticle coalescence (Fig.1, Ref 1).
-With the advances of abreaction-corrected scanning transmission electron microscopy with electron energy loss spectroscopic imaging (STEM-EELS), we have also studied many fuel cell oxygen reduction reaction (ORR) catalyst including intermetallic Pt-Co (Ref 2), dealloyed Pt-Cu (Ref 3), surfactant-free Pt-Fe (Ref 4-5), core-shell structured Pd-Co (Ref 6-7).
-This approach is also used to study different Li-sulfur battery materials (Ref 8-11), and silicon anode for Li-ion battery (Ref 12).

-In-situ imaging through liquids is a promising approach for exploring electrochemical processes that typically occur in liquid environments.
-Recent advances in microfluidic cells for use in STEM have enabled nanometer-scale imaging through liquids in real time (Ref 13).
-Developments in holder circuitry also provide the groundwork for in-situ electrochemical studies for fuel cell and battery materials (Fig.2).
-One example of performing in-situ EELS and energy filtered TEM (EFTEM) has enabled the real time imaging the lithiation and delithiation process of LiFePO<sub>4</sub> in a battery full cell (Fig.3).
+Electron microscopy provides tools to directly image the structure and chemistry of materials at atomic and nanometer length scales.
+The Abruña group uses advanced transmission electron microscopy (TEM) techniques to study materials for fuel cells and batteries.

+Identical-location imaging and tomography
+To understand the mechanisms of fuel cell catalyst degradation, the Abruña group uses identical-location TEM, where a TEM grid is loaded with catalyst particles and used as a working electrode for electrochemical aging, allowing the morphology of Pt-Co alloy and shape-controlled Pt catalysts to be observed before and after the experiment (Fig. 1).
+[1,2]

+Aberration-corrected Scanning TEM (STEM) imaging and electron energy-loss spectroscopy (EELS) Aberration-corrected STEM enables imaging of atomic structure at Angstrom resolution, and high beam current to enable rapid chemical imaging with EELS.
+The Abruña group uses these techniques to understand the detailed structure and performance of ordered intermetallic Pt3Co and dealloyed Cu3Pt fuel cell catalyst nanoparticles.
+[3,4]

+Operando electrochemical experiments in liquid
+The Abruña group has developed techniques to observe electrochemical processes in operation in the TEM using a specially designed, electron-transparent electrochemical cell (Fig. 2).
+This has allowed the observation of charging and discharging processes in LiFePO4, a lithium ion battery cathode material, using energy-filtered TEM to track the lithium ions (Fig. 3).
+[5,6]

+In-situ heating experiments
+The Abruña group has also performed in-situ heating TEM experiments to observe the dynamics of annealing and sintering in fuel cell catalyst nanoparticles.
+[7,8]

 ![Figure 1](/images/projects/electron_microscopy/figure_1.png)

 <p class="caption">
 Fig.1.
 3-D tomographic reconstruction of Pt-Co fuel cell catalyst before (yellow) and after (red) 30,000 electrochemical cycles between +0.6 V to +1.0 V (vs.RHE).
 Coalescence is revealed as the major degradation mechanism.
-Figure reproduced from Ref.1.
+Figure reproduced from [1].
 </p>

 ![Figure 2](/images/projects/electron_microscopy/figure_2.png)